 Names: The common names are referring to "fragrant" and "anise" because the leaves have a fragrant anise odor when crushed, green or dry.
 The genus Agastache is derived from two Greek words - agan, meaning 'very much' and stachys, meaning 'an ear of wheat' which together refer to the flower spikes of this genus having many flowers, like grains of wheat.
 The species foeniculum, is from the the Latin word for Fennel, used here to represent a plant that produces a fragrant scent.
 The author names for the plant classification cover two people; first ‘(Pursh)’ is for Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
 His work was revised by Otto Kuntze (1843-1907) German botanist, who edited the collections in Berlin and Kew Gardens and then published Revisio Generum Plantarum which laid out new rules for nomenclature which were ejected at the time by his peers but some acceptance came long after his death.
 An older scientific name for this species is A. anethiodora.

 Comparisons: A similar looking plant but taller, and whose flowers have a green calyx is Purple Giant Hyssop, A. scrophulariifolia.
 That plant's roots produce stolons allowing it to reproduce that way.
 Another is Yellow Giant Hyssop, Agastache nepetoides, which is also tall, branched, produces stolons, but has yellow flowers and a catnip odor.

 Above: The inflorescence.
-Flowers open in various spots around the spike, not from the bottom to the top.
+Flowers open in various spots (from separate verticillasters) around the spike, not from the bottom to the top.
 Each flower cluster is subtended by a small green bract.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - an example of an interrupted inflorescence.
 2nd photo - upper stem leaves are smaller and have sharp coarse teeth rather than the rounded teeth of the lower leaves.
 3rd photo - the fibrous root system.